Decoy effect: Why it matters in business?

 • They impact subconsciously:

-The decoy effect is essentially a behavioral nudge or an intervention that shifts an individual’s preference towards a specific choice.
-It does not manipulate behavior by using reward or punishment effects.
-Instead, it is a very subtle shift leveraging our behavior to push us in a specific direction.
+The decoy effect is essentially a behavioural nudge or an intervention that shifts an individual’s preference towards a specific choice.
+It does not manipulate behaviour by using reward or punishment effects.
+Instead, it is a very subtle shift leveraging our behaviour to push us in a specific direction.

 However, it must be highlighted that it does not affect our free will as we feel that we are making a choice independently.
 However, the fact that we have been guided in this direction remains invisible to us.